UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_slides.md

 -----------------------------------------------------------------------------

-1. The file that the compiler had problems: `CompileError.java`
+1. The file that the compiler had problems in: `CompileError.java`
 2. The line number in that file: `3`
 3. The actual "thing" that is causing problems: